Why the pseudo label based semi-supervised learning algorithm is effective?: Supervised learning

-Thus, we can randomly labeled small part of $N$ labeled data and we can use the Theorem \ref{theorem2} to estimate the population risk and the randomly labeled small part won't affect much compared with training purely on $N$ labeled data.
+Thus, we can randomly label a small part of $N$ labeled data and we can use the Theorem \ref{theorem2} to estimate the population risk and the randomly labeled small part won't affect much compared with training purely on $N$ labeled data.
 To satisfy Assumption \ref{assumption2}, we have

 So we have

 According to Assumption \ref{assumption2} and Theorem \ref{theorem2}, we have $f^{*}$ which satisfy

 We denote the population risk upper bound of $f^*$ as